baseonballs/mpower-sitedocs/site-docs/index.md

 - **Modular Arithmetic**: Become procient in circle math by introspect the underpinnings of **remainders** and **quotients**.
 - **Geometry**: Delve into the properties of shapes, theorems, and spatial reasoning.
 - **Number Theory**: Explore the fascinating world of integers, prime numbers, and divisibility.
+- **Logic**: Learn rigorous methods to state facts, make irrefutable arguments, and understand the nature of proofs
 - **Modern Algebra**: Study more advanced topics like groups, rings, and fields to build a foundation in abstract algebra.

 Each topic is broken down into digestible lessons, with practice problems, interactive tools, and real-world applications to reinforce learning.
 Whether you're a beginner or an advanced learner, our portal is designed to support your mathematical journey and help you excel!